MCU development board with portrait LVGL keyboard display

 Let agents run overnight.
 21+ hours of parallel investigation happened while I was working on other things.
 The ROI of this approach compounds when you treat AI agents as a team that works while you sleep.

-Human intuition still matters.
-The biggest single improvement (3x from OCRAM) came from a human observation about slower MCUs.
+Engineer intuition still matters.
+The biggest single improvement (3x from OCRAM) came from an engineer’s observation about slower MCUs.
 The agents measured everything precisely but didn’t make the lateral connection.
 This is the collaboration, AI thoroughness multiplied by human intuition.

 Have someone else replicate your results.
 The colleague’s failed build exposed a config assumption I’d missed, and the investigation into their poor performance led directly to the final PXP unlock.